sortofamudkip/2022-DL-Final-Project/README.md

 2. Click "Create New API Token", which downloads a token file
 4. Move downloaded token file to ~/.kaggle/kaggle.json`

 If you now call the function `load_data` in `data_loading.py`, we download the dataset the `data` path in this repo.
-You can run this function as often as you want without redownloading the data.
+When training or testing for the first time, you can download the data.
+We will explain this in a later section.

 ### Setup Wandb
-For the training phase, we recommend to use wandb.
+For the training phase, we recommend logging to wandb.
 For this, please create an account as described [here](https://docs.wandb.ai/quickstart).
-When training a model, please specify tags in order to help us organize the results.
+When training a model, please specify tags in the CLI args in order to help us organize the results.

-## Using the models
+## Using this tool
-### Training the models
+### Train a model
 Use the `train.py`.
 Run `python train.py -h` to see the required arguments.

+### Test a model

+### Colab Demo